10 Sustainable And Eco-Friendly Must-Have Items For Your Purse!

 7. ZERO WASTE DEODORANT BAR

-One of my ‘must-have’ hygiene items is a spare block of zero waste, natural deodorant.
+One of my ‘must-have’ hygiene items is a spare zero waste, natural deodorant.
 If you’re like me and use natural deodorant, you know that a major side effect of switching from traditional deodorant is sweat and body odor—so having a travel size deodorant in your handbag is very useful.
 Many people carry around disposable deodorant wipes, but those (even if they are labeled biodegradable) are not zero waste.
 They may be eco-friendly because they eventually breakdown, but they’re not zero waste—and that’s our goal for this zero-waste handbag kit.

 8. WOODEN SUNGLASSES